How I went to Japan for Sushi but fell in love with fried chicken

 and 3.
 Mustafa is a horder

-Pretty much all I learnt about Japan from Western media was wrong – Japan (2 weeks)
+Pretty much all I learned about Japan from Western media was wrong – Japan (2 weeks)

 Tokyo – The most organized and polite place in the world